issp-center-dev/H-wave/docs/en/source/uhfr/tutorial/tu-index.rst

 ``energy.dat`` for the eigenvalues, ``spin-up_eigen.npz`` and ``spin-down_eigen.npz`` for the eigenvectors, and ``green.dat`` for the one-body Green's functions.
-See File format section for the details of the output files.
+See :ref:`Sec:outputfile` section for the details of the output files.

 Generate input files using StdFace library
 ----------------------------------------------